Switzerland Innovation

 Members

-Andreas Rickenbacher, Andreas Rickenbacher Management AG, President of the Foundation Board
+Andreas Rickenbacher, Andreas Rickenbacher Management Ltd, President of the Foundation Board

 Johanna Gapany, Member of the Council of States, Vice President of the Foundation Board